dbogo/Geofence/README.md

 ## Pre-requisites
 The software is mainly intended for use with the Pixhawk Flight Controller running the [PX4 Autopilot](http://px4.io/), thus:
 - The [Pixhawk](https://pixhawk.org/) Flight Controller.
 Installation instructions for PX4 are [here](https://www.gitbook.com/book/px4/px4-user-guide/details).
 - A computer running any \*nix based OS, small enough to fit on a drone.
-The reference implementation assumes a Raspberry-Pi computer running the lastest [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) and this is the recommended (although not mandatory option).
+The reference implementation assumes a Raspberry-Pi computer running the latest [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) and this is the recommended (although not mandatory option).
 - Means of connecting the flight controller with the external computer.
-Preferrably an FTDI cable (by default PX4 will not fly with a USB connection as it's an unsafe for flight).
+Preferably an FTDI cable (by default PX4 will not fly with a USB connection as it's an unsafe for flight).
 - GPS module (should be connected to the external computer), if one is not used with the Pixhawk.

 ## Installation and Building